Galleries:

 By 2013 there was a strong team of workers and supporters in Myanmar, and we formed a local organisation, Scholarships for Street Kids—Myanmar (S4SK-M).

 Then, in 2016, in line with Burmese culture which tends to emphasise aspirations rather than problems, the name of the organisation was changed to Hope for Shining Stars (H4SS).
-H4SS is now registered NGO in Myanmar: NGO 1/PT/0172
+With a view for further expanding their work, the H4SS Governing Board decided to establish the Phoenix Academy for Learning and Motivation (PALM), a local non-profit educational institute.
+Together, we work to provide educational opportunities for very poor and destitute children in Myanmar.

-H4SS has a strong Advisory Board which includes several professional educationists, and a retired director from the Department of Social Welfare .
-John McConnell serves as Chief Advisor.
-Our staff and Advisory Board include Buddhists, Christians, Hindus and Muslims and we provide the same opportunities to children of all ethnic and religious backgrounds.
+The PALM directors, advisors and senior staff include Buddhists, Christians, Hindus and Muslims and we provide the same opportunities to children of all ethnic and religious backgrounds.
 Approximately 50% of our students are girls.
-We currently provide NFE to over 650 children in 35 classes across Myanmar and assist a further 200 with scholarships, accommodation and IG activities.
+PALM currently provides education to around 320 out-of-school children and young people.